The Expanding Earth theory (Growing Earth theory) with various geological and visual interpretations to consider, has

 Growing Earth Theory (Expanding Earth Theory)

 Growing Earth (Expanding Earth hypothesis) suggest that instead of the supercontinents theory the planet has expanded from its original supercontinent that was the whole Earth's surface, or, fitted together better on a planet with a smaller volume.

 Over the centuries there have been a lot of theories about a hollow earth and an expanding Earth and how or what processes could cause a planet to grow.

 The free video below is by Neal Adams, who has rebooted the hypothesis and discussion/arguments about if the Earth has expanded in the past.
 Neil Adams has his own unique ideas about the mechanics of how the planet could have grown.
 They are not necessarily what others who are interested in exploring the idea of the possibility of a reduced or increased planet diameter.

-Could the energy and perhaps if extra mass is needed, come from what seems to be planet Earth receiving and exchanging energy and molecules/matter with our Sun and perhaps in a circuit with our solar system?
+Could the energy and perhaps if extra mass is needed, come from what seems to be planet Earth receiving and exchanging energy and molecules/matter with our Sun and perhaps in plasma circuit with our solar system?